Alligator 'gender reveal party' criticised

 Alligator 'gender reveal party' causes controversy

 The internet is awash with gender reveal videos, many garnering millions of views.
-However, one such video with millions of views in just a few days has caused controversy online.
+However, one such video has caused controversy online.

 Gender reveal parties are a modern trend where expectant parents tell family and friends their baby's biological sex, often in creative ways involving pink and blue colours.